 $ postsuper -d ALL deferred

-As shown in this tutorial, it is possible to set e-mails from the Postfix queue to Hold, temporarily deliver them to other recipients, and remaining e-mails can also be removed from the queue for system hygiene.
+As shown in this tutorial, it is possible to set e-mails from the Postfix mail queue to Hold, temporarily redirect them to other recipients, and remaining e-mails can also be removed from the queue for system hygiene.

 We are sorry that this post was not useful for you!